MrBlubberBut/MoldingFromCurve/README.md

 Then, select the curve first, then Shift select the mesh, and press the big **Move mesh to curve** button.
 Then play with the scale, or rotation, flip it (or don't) and then finally press the big **Molding from mesh** button.

-## Using my addon vs Blender built in tools
+## Using my addon vs Blender built-in tools

 Only use my addon if you need straight corners with NO distortion using curves that use all 3 dimensions.